epigen/mr.pareto/README.md

         snakemake --rulegraph --forceall | dot -Tsvg > workflow/dags/rulegraph.svg
         ```
     - GitHub page displaying the README
-- Zenodo repository to ensure compatibility, citability and long-term archiving
+- Zenodo repository to ensure compatibility, citability, and long-term archiving
     - via [automated GitHub hook](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content)
     - every GitHub release will trigger the creation of a new release in the Zenodo repository, and thereby a new DOI
     - there is one permanent DOI that can be used to reference/cite all releases/versions of a given repository